IcaroBichir/infocrazy/partners/index.markdown

 #### Under Construction

-If toy want to became a partner, send me a email or comment below.
+If you want to became a partner, send me a email or comment below.

 <mailto:icbichir1@gmail.com>